lrothack/dev-ops/README.md

 ## Build Python wheel

-Build a Python wheel package for your application that can easily be installed (sources and dependecies) in another Python environment.
+Build a Python wheel package for your application that can easily be installed (sources and runtime dependencies) in another Python environment.

 Prerequisites:
  - Current working directory `dev-ops`